storybookjs/vite-plugin-storybook-nextjs/README.md

 ## Features

 - **Next.js Integration**: Seamlessly integrate Next.js features into your Vite project.
-- **Storybook Compatibility**: Acts as the foundation for `@storybook/experimental-nextjs-vite`, enabling you to use Storybook with Next.js in a Vite environment.
+- **Storybook Compatibility**: Acts as the foundation for [the `@storybook/experimental-nextjs-vite` framework](https://storybook.js.org/docs/get-started/frameworks/nextjs#with-vite), enabling you to use Storybook with Next.js in a Vite environment.
 - **Portable Stories**: Ideal for running portable stories in Vitest, ensuring your components are tested in an environment that closely mirrors production.

 ## Installation